DUNE/dune-justin/docs/services.md

 ## Services

-justIn provides services to respond to queries from users and jobs.
-In most cases, queries update the [justIn database](database.md) in some way.
+justIN provides services to respond to queries from users and jobs.
+In most cases, queries update the [justIN database](database.md) in some way.

 Each service is implemented as a WSGI/mod_wsgi script written in